Ankit29980/Customer-Analytics/README.md

 ## Insight:
 New customers peaked in January but declined later.
 Repeat customers peaked in June with 10.3K, showing strong brand loyalty.

+## Conclusion
+Customers leave after 3-4 months, better offers can help.

+Most sales come from the UK, selling in more countries can reduce risk.

+30% of products make 80% sales, focus on these products for marketing.

+432 loyal customers found, offering them exclusive deals can increase sales.